In 2009, Jyoti Amge (India) first entered the record books as the world’s shortest teenager living.

 She recently appeared on our televised talent show Lo Show Dei Record, where we caught up with her backstage and gave her the chance to go behind the camera for the first time, as you'll see in this video...

-Jyoti has a genetic disorder called primordial dwarfism, meaning she will not grow any taller than she is now.
+Jyoti has a form of dwarfism called achondroplasia, meaning she will not grow any taller than she is now.

 According to her mother, Ranjana, Jyoti was an average-sized child until the age of five.
 She was still able to attend school, however, she required a custom-made desk and chair.